pakmanwg/smartthings-visonic-sensor/README.md

   - tilt sensor, mailbox sensor, garage door sensor

 With the handler, you can select the sensor type to match the modification made to the sensor.
-Here are some snapshots when the sensors are being modified to different purposes.
+Here are some snapshots when the sensors are being modified for different functions.

 <p align="center">